Tejanos: Spanish government and Mexican Texas

-Mexican government
+Republic of Texas

-By 1821 at the end of the Mexican War of Independence, about 4,000 Tejano lived in Mexican Texas, alongside a lesser number of foreign settlers.
+By 1821, at the end of the Mexican War of Independence, about 4,000 Tejanos lived in Mexican Texas, alongside a lesser number of foreign settlers.
 In addition, several thousand New Mexicans lived in the areas of Paso del Norte (now El Paso, Texas) and Nuevo Santander, incorporating Laredo and the Rio Grande Valley.

-During the 1820s, many settlers from the United States and other nations moved to Mexican Texas, settling mostly in the eastern area.
-The passage of a national colonization law encouraged immigration, granting the immigrants citizenship if they declared loyalty to Mexico.
-By 1830, the 30,000 recent settlers in Texas (who were primarily English speakers from the United States) outnumbered the Hispanos Tejano six to one.
+During the 1820s, many settlers from the United States and other nations moved to Mexican Texas, mostly in the eastern area.
+The passage of the General Colonization Law, encouraged immigration by granting the immigrants citizenship if they declared loyalty to Mexico.
+By 1830, the 30,000 recent settlers in Texas, who were primarily Englishspeakers from the United States, outnumbered the Hispanos Tejano six to one.

-The Texians and Tejano alike rebelled against attempts by the government to centralize authority in Mexico City and other measures implemented by Santa Anna.
+The Texians and Tejano alike rebelled against attempts by the government to centralize authority in Mexico City and other measures implemented by President Antonio López de Santa Anna.
 Tensions between the central Mexican government and the settlers eventually resulted in the Texas Revolution.

 20th century

-In 1915, insurgents in south Texas wrote a manifesto that was circulated in the town of San Diego and all across South Texas.
+In 1915, insurgents in South Texas wrote a manifesto that was circulated in the town of San Diego and all across the region.
 The manifesto "Plan de San Diego" called on Mexicans, American Indians, Blacks, Germans, and Japanese to liberate south Texas and kill their racist white American oppressors.
 Numerous cross-border raids, murders, and sabotage took place.
-Some Tejanos strongly repudiated the Plan.
-According to Benjamin H. Johnson, middle class Mexicans born in the US desire to affirm their United States loyalty resulted in their founding the League of United Latin American Citizens (LULAC).
-It was headed by professionals, business leaders, and progressives, and it became the central Tejano organization promoting civic pride and civil rights.
+Some Tejanos strongly repudiated the plan.
+According to Benjamin H. Johnson, middle-class Mexicans who were born in the United States and desired affirming their loyalty to the country founded the League of United Latin American Citizens (LULAC).
+It was headed by professionals, business leaders, and progressives and became the main Tejano organization promoting civic pride and civil rights.

 Other sources attribute the founding of the organization in 1929 largely to Tejano veterans of World War I, who wanted to improve civil rights for Mexican-American citizens of the United States.
 They were socially discriminated against in Texas.
-Only American citizens were admitted as members to LULAC, and there was an emphasis on people becoming educated and assimilated in order to advance.
+Only American citizens were admitted as members to LULAC, and there was an emphasis on people becoming educated and assimilated to advance in society.

 In 1963, Tejanos in Crystal City organized politically and won elections; their candidates dominated the city government and the school board.
 Their activism signaled the emergence of modern Tejano politics.
 In 1969–70, a different Tejano coalition, the La Raza Unida Party, came to office in Crystal City.
-The new leader was José Ángel Gutiérrez, a radical nationalist who worked to form a Chicano nationalist movement across the Southwest, 1969–79.
+The new leader was José Ángel Gutiérrez, a radical nationalist who worked to form a Chicano nationalist movement across the Southwest in 1969 to 1979.
 He promoted cultural terminology (Chicano, Aztlan) designed to unite the militants; but his movement split into competing factions in the late 1970s.